 Systems that go live without a defined post-launch support period tend to degrade.
 The data schema upstream changes and the ETL pipeline breaks.
 The model’s accuracy drops as real-world inputs drift from the training distribution.
 A rate limit on the commercial LLM API gets hit at three times the projected request volume.

-A 2 to 4 week stabilization period with live system oversight, defined escalation paths, and documented monitoring responsibilities is the difference between a system that runs reliably for two years and one that quietly fails at month four.
+A 2 to 4 week stabilization period with live system oversight, defined escalation paths, and documented monitoring responsibilities is often the difference between a system that becomes part of the workflow and one that quietly degrades after launch.

 What Causes AI Implementation Projects to Fail

 1. Scope creep from undiscovered data complexity.
 The data audit reveals that source data is cleaner in documentation than in practice.
-A CRM with 180,000 records where 30% are duplicates, 20% have missing fields, and the remaining 50% use inconsistent formatting is not ready for automation without a remediation workstream that was not in the original SOW.
+A CRM that looks implementation-ready in a kickoff deck can still contain duplicate records, missing fields, and inconsistent formatting that force a remediation workstream that was never priced into the original SOW.

 2. Integration underestimation.
 The API that was supposed to accept webhook payloads requires OAuth 2.0 authentication, returns paginated results with rate limits, and has a sandbox environment that doesn’t match production behavior.
 A week of integration becomes four.